cxiao-nyc/Exploratory-Data-Analysis/README.md

-## Exploring MTA Ridership and Median Property Value in New York City during COVID-19 Pandemic
+# Exploring MTA Ridership and Property Value in New York City during COVID-19 Pandemic

 Connie Xiao